xjtju/PinT/README.md

-    // output result to disk for debug or post-processing, the two steps is not necessary for performance test. g->output_local(g->u_end, false); // for each process, it will create a unique file g->output_global();  // aggregates the result from all the process, and dumps out to one file.
+    // output result to disk for debug or post-processing, the two steps is not necessary for performance test. g->output_local(g->u_end, false); // for each process, it will create a unique file g->output_global_h5("heat");  // aggregates the result from all the process, and dumps out to hdf5 file.

     driver.finalize();  // quit MPI